Tom Hopkinson Centre for Media History

 We strive to encourage innovation, forging collaborative links across otherwise disparate modes of enquiry.
 Our members share their expertise in distinctive approaches to exploring media history which, when taken together, span the breadth of factual and entertainment media domains.
 Members employ methods from the humanities and social sciences - such as interviews, document analysis, archival work, ethnographies and so forth - in order to examine primary sources, which may include eyewitness accounts, diaries, letters, speeches, notebooks, videos, films, photographs or sound recordings.
 Members are self-reflexive about their chosen strategies when gathering source material and interpreting evidence, especially where questions related to media “effects” or causation are being addressed.

-In the field of media history, the Centre is able to draw upon extensive research carried out by the School of Journalism, Media and Cultural Studies, while also functioning as a focal point for activities connected with media history.
+In the field of media history, the Centre is able to draw upon extensive research carried out by the School of Journalism, Media and Culture, while also functioning as a focal point for activities connected with media history.

 The book, The History of the Provincial Press in England written by Dr Rachel Matthews and published by Bloomsbury, is based upon Dr Matthews' PhD research at the School.